s-society/sharpboy/_posts/2016-11-05-update-on-whats-happening-right-now.md

 this project can be found here : [https://github.com/s-society/chip-8](https://github.com/s-society/chip-8)

-Our Chip 8 emulator is currently in a functionning state, you can try it yourself by cloning the repo and checking out the `test` branch.
+Our Chip 8 emulator is currently in a functionning state, you can try it yourself by cloning the repo ; the master branch should be working correctly.
 You'll need Visual Studio and the F# runtime installed to run it.